vasvir/gwt-sdm-compile/README.md

 It works in Firefox and Chrome and it is Manifest V3 based.

-The extension scans for all GWT modules in all frames (main window and iframes) but iframes with different origin do not work in Firefox currently.
+The extension scans for all GWT modules in all frames (main window and iframes).
+In firefox you need to click in the scanAll button to request an extra permission in order to work for iframes with different origins.

 ![Screenshot](img/screenshot.png)